 Call a Truck Accident Lawyer

 Don’t delay getting a trusted and experienced lawyer on your phone, either.
 Even if you don’t call at the scene, it’s best to contact them on the same day or in the next few days.
-They can begin helping you with your case immediately.
+Then, they can begin helping you with your case immediately.

-Contingency fees can vary slightly depending on the lawyer or how far your case goes, but most lawyers take a percentage of 33% (or one-third).
+Contingency fees can vary slightly depending on the lawyer or how far your case goes, but most lawyers take between 33.3% (or one-third) and 40% of what they win for you.

 Understanding the Contingency Fee

-Most personal injury lawyers work on contingency because it allows you to begin working with them right away and not worry about any upfront costs.
+Most personal injury lawyers work on contingency because it allows you to begin working with them immediately and not worry about any upfront costs.
 It also helps ensure your lawyer has your best interests in mind since they do not get paid unless they win you money.

-While most accident lawyers take a 33% contingency fee, there are times when you may see slightly higher fees.
-The range is generally between 33% and 40% of what you win.
+While most accident lawyers take a contingency fee between 33.3% and 40%, there are times when you may see slightly higher fees.

 Contingency Fees Based on Case Resolution

-For example, if you hired a lawyer who won you a $90,000 settlement from a car accident caused by another driver, their 33% contingency fee would be $30,000 and you would receive the remaining $60,000.
-Some lawyers will charge a higher fee if the case processes to trial or you file a lawsuit.
+For example, if you hired a lawyer who won you a $90,000 settlement from a car accident caused by another driver, their 33.3% contingency fee would be about $30,000, and you would receive the remaining $60,000.
+Some lawyers will charge a higher fee if the case processes to trial or you file a lawsuit and if the case requires mediation or arbitration.

-A higher fee is typically meant to account for the extra work and costs associated with the lawsuit process.
-Even if you are able to reach a settlement before actually going to trial, a good lawyer will be doing the investigation and research to prepare you for trial along the way.
+A higher fee accounts for the extra work and costs associated with the lawsuit process.
+Even if you can settle before actually going to trial, a good lawyer will be doing the investigation and research to prepare you for trial along the way.

 Other Case Costs